-The University offers a range of financial support to students, with a particular focus on those from under-represented groups.
+The University offers a range of financial support to students, with a particular focus on those from underrepresented groups.
 The aim is to support students to stay at university and achieve successful outcomes during times of financial difficulty, and to reduce the cost of study through the provision of free e-books and free printing.
 In 2018-19 the University began a comprehensive review of its financial support in light of internal analysis demonstrating the statistically significant impact of financial support on continuation and achievement outcomes.
 Building on the target data that has emerged in preparing this plan, and including qualitative data obtained during 2019, we anticipate introducing changes to the support package offered to students during the lifetime of this plan, which will further align financial support measures with the aims and objectives set out here.
-Following the experiences of our students during the pandemic, and our provision of over £1m of additional hardship funding, food parcels, digital equipment and wifi access and more, and recognizing the cost of living crisis many students will face in 2022/23 and beyond, we are undertaking a review of our financial support.
+We aim to complete this review in Autumn 2019.
 We will apply for a variation to the Access and Participation Plan to reflect any realignment of financial support, ensuring that information is available at the appropriate time in the admissions cycle to facilitate applicants researching and planning their university applications.